 From the centre of Bormio, it’s around 5 km to the start of the climb.
 You’ve got two options for this: stay on the flatter main road (the SS301 towards Foscagno, via Mollina) or take the little road (via Premadio).
 The latter is quieter and more attractive, but includes a few hundred metres of steep 8-11% through Premadio.

 Once on the climb, the first 2.5km are at an easy-going 5.5% average gradient.
 The road is pretty straight and you can’t yet see the switchbacks ahead.
 There’s a picnic area at around 4 km where you get some fab views.

 The real climb begins with the hairpin bends – just a couple to start before you’re onto the full ladder.
 On the approach, you’re treated to some stunning views of the switchbacks and Fraele towers – more on their history below.
 It’s switchback after switchback (we counted 18) until you get to two short unlit tunnels (photo below) before the towers.

 Nothing on the climb itself, but if you continue past the towers, there are a number of restaurants around the lake.
 The first you come to is Ristoro Monte Scale, a kilometre or so from the towers.
 The remaining restaurants are dotted around the tracks that encircle the lake: Ristoro San Giacomo and Ristoro Val Fraele.

 We hired mountain bikes at the top of the pass and rode on to a simple but delicious lunch at Ristoro San Giacomo (more details below).

 We rode to Lago di Cancano and the Torri di Fraele from our base in Bormio.
-You can find full details of where we stayed (and other options) in our ultimate guide to Bormio for cyclists.
+You can find full details of where we stayed (and other options) in our article on Stelvio cycling hotels.